phetsims/fourier-making-waves/doc/qa-notes.md

 This screen is much more performance-intensive that the other screens, due to the number of Fourier components that it must plot in the Components (middle) chart.
 The worst-case scenario is when "Component Spacing" is set to π/4, which results in 97 components.
 Use this setting to test the performance and responsiveness of this screen.

+Sliders in this screen have interactive tick labels.
+If you want to quickly (and precisely) move the slider to one of the tick-label values, click on the label.